appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/github-login.md

 To enable GitHub Sign in, log in to your [GitHub Account](https://github.com) and follow the steps below:

-1. In your profile drop-down, navigate to *Settings> Developer Settings> OAuth Apps* and click on Register an Application to create a new OAuth app
+1. In your profile drop-down, navigate to **Settings > Developer Settings > OAuth Apps** and click on Register an Application to create and register a new OAuth App.

 ![Click to expand](</img/Github_Reg_App.png>)